 In limited circumstances, prior to arrival to campus, students may request special permission to store a weapon needed for off-campus activities, or specialized training activities, with the Office of Safety and Security.
 Examples include, but are not limited to, hunting guns, biathlon rifles, weapons for EMS or other specialized training.

 To request permission to store a weapon please contact the Executive Director of Safety and Security at (207) 725-3458.

-The Executive Director of the Office of Safety and Security has sole discretion to deny storage and/possession of any weapon on campus property which they deem to present a danger to the campus community.
+The Executive Director of Safety and Security has sole discretion to deny storage and/possession of any weapon on campus property which they deem to present a danger to the campus community.

 The Office of Safety and Security reserves the right to refuse any weapon to an individual if, at the time of pick up, the individual is believed to be under the influence of any drug or intoxicating substance, or if an officer believes the individual's judgment is impaired to the extent that the person may pose a threat to himself/herself or others.
 The Office of Safety and Security is not responsible for items damaged or lost.

 *Prohibited knives include, but are not limited to, any knife with a blade length of more than four inches, any knife with a blade that opens automatically by hand pressure applied to a button, spring or other device in the handle of the knife, or any knife having a blade that opens or falls or is ejected into position by the force of gravity, or by an outward, downward or centrifugal thrust or movement.